 4. Rallia Dam

-Rallia Dam is one of the most secluded places, located along the Kotagiri road, perfect for trekking enthusiasts.
-Situated amidst the silent forests, the trek leading to the dam provides a refreshing escape from the city’s chaos.
+Rallia Dam is one of the most secluded places located with Kotagiri Road, which is perfect for enthusiastic people.
+Located between the silent forests, the trek leading to the dam provides a refreshing migration from the chaos of the city.

-Rallia Dam is a popular destination for nature lovers who seek peaceful solitude and a serene ambiance amidst scenic surroundings.
-Whether you come to enjoy lush green views or simply relax next to the water, this beautiful place is the top destination that can be included in your places to visit while at Coonoor and Ooty for rejuvenating outdoor moments.
+Rallia Dam is a popular destination for nature lovers, who seek peaceful solitude and a quiet environment between the scenic atmosphere.
+Whether you come to enjoy green scenes or simply relax next to the water, this beautiful place is the top destination that can be included in your locations, while to rejuvenate the outer moments in Conur and Ooty.

 5. Dolphin’s Nose Viewpoint